Back and Neck Pain

 - Abnormal growth, such as a tumor or bone spur

-- Obesity.
-This put extra weight on your spine, and pressure on your disks.
+- Obesity, which puts extra weight on your spine and pressure on your disks

 - Muscle tension or spasm